doesdev/mvt/README.md

 > A minimum viable testing framework, aka a few test helpers, 0 dependencies

+# For the daring, try the beta, it's more than a few helpers
+[4.0.0 beta](https://github.com/doesdev/mvt/tree/4.0.0) provides a more full
+featured testing experience.

+`npm install --save-dev mvt@beta`

 ## why another testing module
 I'm getting tired of Github security alerts on nested dev dependencies, typically from my chosen test framework.
 There are many actually good test frameworks out